-1. Add 3 tbsp. corn flour, salt, red chilli powder, 2 pinches of pepper powder to a bowl.
+1. Add corn flour, salt, red chilli powder and pepper powder to a bowl.

 2. Make a thick or thin batter adding water as needed.
 If you like the restaurant style flour coated paneer then make a thick batter.

-3. Add paneer to the batter and coat them well with batter.
-If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer and just toss.
+3. Add paneer to the batter.
+Then coat them well with batter.
+If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer.
+Then just toss.
 I added a bit of red chilli sauce to the batter to get a nice color.
 That’s optional.